 - Mornings are pretty erratic for submissions – the immediate pre- and post-commute hours work best.

 - Early afternoon hours can be a good time to pick up on people spending time at their desks.

 - Post-commute is a sweet spot – from about 7 PM onwards, the submission rates are consistently higher.
 They dip during the late afternoon, so avoid these periods.

 - Serious night owls seem to love submitting forms.
 Nope, we don’t get it either…

-So now you know how to vary your e-commerce lead generation efforts across the day – consider applying this to your social media and display efforts that link into this.
+So now you know how to use the lead capture software to vary your e-commerce lead gen efforts across the day – consider applying this to your social media and display efforts that link into this.
 But what about how this fluctuates across the week?
 We checked out those numbers too: